johannesjo/ng-fab-form/README.md

 * adds an option to disable a form completly via a `disable-form` attribute
 * adds a trigger to show field validations after the user tries to submmit
 * prevents double submissions of forms when double clicked via a configurable delay
-* scrolls to and focuesses the first form element with an error, if the submission fails
+* scrolls to and focusses the first form element with an error, if the submission fails
 * tries to set an asterisk to the corresponding label, if `required` or `ng-required` is set
 * should work with any custom validation directive you have running in your project (as long as they're correctly working with the ngModel-Controller)